Moutasim02/DataStructuresAndAlgorithms/src/com/algorithms/bubble_sort/README.md

 [1, 2, 3, 4, 5] // Done.
 ```
 ### Why?
-- With the first pass through the array, the largest element come to the end
+- With the first pass through the array, the largest element come to the end.